Biden faces first potential Cabinet defeat as opposition grows to budget pick

+Sens.
+Susan Collins (R-Maine) and Mitt Romney (R-Utah) indicated Monday that they plan to vote against Tanden, citing her intemperate and now-deleted social media posts attacking GOP lawmakers.
+Sen. Joe Manchin III (D-W.Va.) announced his opposition to Tanden, nominated to lead the Office of Management and Budget, late last week, meaning at least one Republican would be needed to confirm Tanden in an evenly divided Senate.

-But Collins confirmed Monday she would not do so, saying in a statement that Tanden, a veteran Washington hand who most recently ran the liberal think tank Center for American Progress, “has neither the experience nor the temperament to lead this critical agency.”
+But Collins confirmed Monday she would not do so, saying in a statement that Tanden, a Washington hand who recently ran the liberal think tank Center for American Progress, “has neither the experience nor the temperament to lead this critical agency.”

 “Her past actions have demonstrated exactly the kind of animosity that President Biden has pledged to transcend,” Collins said.
 “In addition, Ms. Tanden’s decision to delete more than a thousand tweets in the days before her nomination was announced raises concerns about her commitment to transparency.”